-ESLO83 English Skills for Success
+ESL083 English Skills for Success

-Course Prerequisite: ESL060G, ESL060L, ESL060R, and ESL060W; or minimum total score of C2 Advanced
+Course Prerequisite: ESL060G, ESL060L, ESL060R, and ESL060W; or minimum total score of C2 Advanced on the Michigan ELP Credit Hours: 6

 English Skills for Success combines instruction in spoken and written English with instruction in career building and job-search skills.
 Students will learn how to match personality traits, personal preferences, and goals to career choices; use social media and other forums to create professional networks; and research career information and job openings using digital and print media.
-Features of the class include the development of career- and work-related English vocabulary; a review of English grammar, usage, and writing through journaling and the composition of U.S.-style résumés and cover letters; and the improvement of pronunciation and fluency skills through mock face-to-face and telephone interviews.
+Features of the class include the development of career- and work-related English vocabulary; a review of English grammar, usage, and writing through journaling and the composition of US-style résumés and cover letters; and the improvement of pronunciation and fluency skills through mock face-to-face and telephone interviews.